git/git.github.io/rev_news/drafts/edition-65.md

   name abbreviation needs to be 'pu'.
 This was announced in "[What's cooking in git.git (Jun 2020, #04; Mon, 22)](https://public-inbox.org/git/xmqqimfid2l1.fsf@gitster.c.googlers.com)"

-* The Git Project Leadership Committee has been briefly interviewed by email by [Elizabeth Landau](https://en.wikipedia.org/wiki/Elizabeth_Landau) for an [article](https://www.wired.com/story/tech-confronts-use-labels-master-slave/) in [Wired](https://www.wired.com/) about current changes to Git's
+* The Git Project Leadership Committee has been briefly interviewed via email by [Elizabeth Landau](https://en.wikipedia.org/wiki/Elizabeth_Landau) for an [article](https://www.wired.com/story/tech-confronts-use-labels-master-slave/) in [Wired](https://www.wired.com/) about current changes to Git's